-We will send you your Q Fever Antibodies blood and test sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.
+We will send you your Q Fever Antibodies blood test sample collection kit together with the details of a convenient clinic where you can go and have your sample taken.

-Your Q Fever Antibodies test includes 1st class postage and packaging for you to send your blood and sample directly to our laboratory for analysis.
-If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood and sample guaranteed next day delivery for extra reassurance.
+Your Q Fever Antibodies test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
+If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.

 Your blood sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.